frentsel/_tpl/README.md

-# TPL is a template system in JavaScript
+# TPL is an template system in JavaScript
 ![preview](/img/introduce.png)

 ## Demo